CW3E/Ensemble-DA-Cycling-Template/README.md

 sourced in order to run Cylc, and to provide global variables to Cylc.
 Exmample configuration variables for the workflow template include:
 ```
-export HOME= # Full path of framework git clone, is used for embedded Cylc installation
+export = # Full path of framework git clone, is used for embedded Cylc installation
 export SOFT_ROOT= # Root directory of software stack executables
 export DATA_ROOT= # Root directory of simulation forcing data
 export GRIB_ROOT= # Root directory of grib data data
 export WORK_ROOT= # Root directory of simulation_io
 ```
 NOTE: the Unix `${HOME}` variable will be reset in the shell to the repository when sourcing the configuration.
-This is to handle Cylc's usual dependence on a ${HOME} directory to write out workflow logs and make them shareable in a self-contained repository / project folder directory structure.
+This is to handle Cylc's usual dependence on a `${HOME}` directory to write out workflow logs and make them shareable in a self-contained repository / project folder directory structure.